Snackonevil/passwordgenerator/README.md

 Step 3: SELECT CRITERIA
 User is prompted with different types of characters: lowercase, uppercase, numerical, and symbols.
 They are given an opportunity to add them to the criteria of their desired password.
+If no criteria is selected, user is prompted to choose one, and the list restarts.

 Step 4: GENERATION
 When prompts are all met, randomly generated password that meets criteria appears in password box.